 A key financial document in a business plan, it lists the current assets and liabilities of the business.

+Baseline Budget

+Funds available for operating expenses based on last year's expenses.

 Begin Date

 Date that the service is expected to start or that the initial delivery of a good is expected; when referring to contracts, the begin date is the initial date on which contracted goods or services can be purchased from the contracted vendor.